Adesanya-Boluwatito/Image-Color-Palatte-Generator/README.md

 The color extraction process works as follows:

 1. The uploaded image is resized to 150x150 pixels for faster processing
-2. The image is converted to a NumPy array
+2. The image is converted to RGB format if needed
-3. The array is reshaped to a list of pixels (RGB values)
+3. PIL's quantize method is used to reduce the number of colors in the image
-4. KMeans clustering is applied to find the 10 most dominant colors
+4. The most common colors are counted and extracted
 5. The RGB values are converted to HEX format
 6. The colors are sent back to the frontend as JSON